AshiqSazid/Chatbot/README.md

 # Chat Bot

-Chat Bot is a chatbot application built using Django, Template, Grog API, SQLite3, and a frontend developed with Tailwind CSS, CSS, and JavaScript.
-This project serves as a texting assistant chat with interactive chat functionalities.
+Chatbot application built using Django, Template, Grog API, SQLite3, and a frontend developed with Tailwind CSS, CSS, and JavaScript.
+This project serves as a texting assistant chat with interactive chat functionalities with sentiment analysis.

 ## Features